sopoforic/other-stuff-exists/content/star-trek-log-one.md

 [![Star Trek Log One cover]({filename}images/star-trek-log-one-cover.jpg)][star-trek-log-one-amzn]

 Like Blish's *Star Trek* series, Foster's *Star Trek Log* series adapts television episodes.
 There, though, the similarities end.
 Blish adapted hour-long episodes into roughly twenty-five page short stories.
-Foster adapts half-hour episodes into (in this book) roughly sixty page short stories.
+Foster adapts half-hour episodes into (in this book) roughly sixty-page short stories.
 And oh, but the extra pages are well-used.

 I hate to be too hard on Blish, but reading his adaptations is very like reading scripts re-arranged as prose.
 Plenty of dialogue, some stage directions, and a bit of description to set the scene.
 But unless Kirk says it out loud, we have no idea what he's thinking, and twenty-five pages is too short for the narrator to spend any time musing on events, either.